pangeo-data/pangeo/_sources/cloud.rst.txt

 Hubs
 ----

-Pangeo Cloud currently comprises two different JupyterHubs:
+Currently active Pangeo JupyterHubs depend on grant funding:

 - `us-central1-b.gcp.pangeo.io <https://us-central1-b.gcp.pangeo.io/>`_: A hub in
   Google Cloud Platform.
-- `aws-uswest2.pangeo.io <https://aws-uswest2.pangeo.io>`_: A hub in AWS.

 We recommend choosing a hub based on what data you want to access.
-E.g. if your data of interest live primarily in AWS, choose ``aws-uswest2``.
-(See `AWS Public Datasets <https://registry.opendata.aws/>`_ and `Google Cloud Datasets <https://cloud.google.com/datasets>`_.)
+See for example `Google Cloud Datasets <https://cloud.google.com/datasets>`_.)

 Once your application is approved, you will be able to log in to the resources